-If equipped, an Inverter does just the opposite of a Converter, the Inverter converts 12V DC power into 120V AC power.
-Therefore an Inverter will allow you to use some 120V items from battery power.
-Before you plan a camping trip without shore power, there are some things to consider, like - What components and outlets can be powered by the Inverter?
+If equipped, an Inverter does just the opposite of a Converter.
+The Inverter converts 12 volt DC power into 120 volt AC power.
+Therefore, an Inverter will allow you to use some 120 volt items from battery power.
+Before you plan a camping trip without shore power, there are some things to consider, such as, what components and outlets can be powered by the Inverter.
 Make sure that you do the research and know just how much power you are going to need.
 When using an inverter without the unit plugged in, you will have to be selective as to what is really needed and be conservative with your power.